Experiencia Religiosa: Boyzone version

-Irish boy band Boyzone did an English-language cover of the song, entitled "Mystical Experience".
-The track was released as the fourth and final single from their second studio album, A Different Beat (1996), however only featured on the US version of the album.
+Irish boy band Boyzone did an English-language cover of the song, titled "Mystical Experience".
+The track was released as the fourth and final single from their second studio album, A Different Beat (1996), however it only featured on the US version of the album.
 Subsequently, the single was only released in America.
 In the UK, a promotional disc was issued with their VHS Something Else, containing the song.
-It was the song's only official release in the UK.
+It was also included as a B-side of "Baby Can I Hold You".
 The video for the track featured on the VHS.
-The video features the group performing in a suburban wasteland, which features cameo from Enrique Iglesias himself.
+The video features the group performing in a suburban wasteland, which features a cameo from Enrique Iglesias himself.
 The group also did a version of the song in its native Spanish language, using the original Spanish title.
-This version was also included on the US version of A Different Beat and was included as the B-side to their previous single, Isn't It a Wonder.
+This version was also included on the US version of A Different Beat and was included as the B-side to their previous single, "Isn't It a Wonder".